mrjak13/mrjak13.github.io/_posts/2019-07-08-pizzazzing_up_react.markdown

 Now that my project's I's were dotted, T's were croseed, and it was polished with react-bootstrap I was finially finished.
 So I thought.
 For some reason "let's add animation" popped in my head and I couldn't get reid of it.
 Tackling another library and the issues it'll cause is not something I had in mind, but there I went and it wasn't bad at all.
 In fact I had zero issues with it.
 Keep in mind I only used basic animations (simple fade ins).
 Anyway, I used the react-reveal library for the animations.
 Install it (npm install react-reveal --save), import your desired animation (import Fade from 'react-reveal/Fade';) Wrap your components in it(<Fade><Component /></Fade>) done...

-I will be forever greatful for these libraries that bring beauty to my hard word.
+I will be forever greatful for these libraries that bring beauty to my hard work.

 Happy Coding!